 As we departed my middle kiddo was running full speed to the taxi and ate it!
 She slid across the gravel and her tooth went through her lip.
 Blood and tears ensued.
-Thankfully my girlfriend was there with her husband and they jumped into action.
+Thankfully, my girlfriend was there with her husband and they jumped into action.
 I cannot do blood on my own children.
 I promptly ran to the gelato shop to ask for a napkin, at first she told me no. The mama bear in me came out, this about sent me over the edge.
 My daughter had blood pouring out of her mouth and this woman wasn’t going to give me a napkin.
 Finally, she conceded when I welled up in tears.
 Thankfully, the taxi driver also had some napkins and grabbed his as well.
 What a disaster!

 Immediately we texted some photos to a friend who is a dentist, he thought her tooth looked okay.
 We then took her to the doctor who said she would probably heal in a few days.
-He said had the cut been on the outside of her lip she would have needed stitches, thankfully it was on the inside.
+He said had the cut been on the outside of her lip she would need stitches, thankfully it was on the inside.
 Immediately, we started a salt wash on it.
-She is my accident prone child so she quickly made some jokes about it.
+She is my accident prone child, so she quickly made some jokes about it.
 She renamed her journal her accident journal.
 Accidents happen on vacations as well, and now we can laugh about it.

 Nessebar The Old Town

 I cannot say enough wonderful things about Sozopol.
-Next trip I want to go to Sofia and see another city in Bulgaria.
+Next trip I want to go to Sofia, and see another city in Bulgaria.
 A neighbor told me that Sofia is one of his favorite cities.
 The food was delicious, the people were wonderful, and the hotel amazing!!!
 If you are looking for an affordable beach vacation, look no further; Bulgaria is the perfect family friendly destination that is off the beaten path.